atomify/atomify-js/README.md

 ### opts

 **opts.entry** or **opts.entries** - Path or paths that will be provided to Browserify as entry points.
-For convenience, you may simply provide a string or array of strings, which will be treated as the `entry` or `entries` property, respectively.
+For convenience, you may simply provide a string or array of strings in place of the `opts` object, which will be treated as the `entry` or `entries` property, respectively.
 Paths will be resolved relative to `process.cwd()`.

 **opts.debug** - Passed to Browserify to generate source maps if `true`.
 Also provides additional CLI output, if applicable.